espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 Before you begin, make sure you have the following:

-- [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html#installation): The official development framework for the ESP32, properly installed and sourced in your shell.
+- [ESP-IDF v5.3](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html#installation): The official development framework for the ESP32, properly installed and sourced in your shell.

 ### Creating Project from Example